siiluis007/TaskProject/README.md

 5. Once the containers have been successfully started, you can access the microservice at http://localhost:port, where port is the port configured in the docker-compose.yml file.

 ## Configuration
-You can configure the microservice by editing the .env file in the root of the repository.
+You can configure the microservice by creating and editing the .env file in the root of the repository.
 This file contains the necessary environment variables for the microservice.
+To configure the microservice, follow these steps:
+1. Create a new file in the root of the repository and name it .env
+2. Open the .env file in a text editor.
-Adjust the values according to your needs.
+3. Adjust the values of the environment variables according to your needs.
+4. Save the changes to the .env file.

+Make sure to set the appropriate values for the variables to ensure the microservice functions correctly.
+Once you have configured the .env file, the microservice will utilize these environment variables during execution.
 ## Contributing
 If you wish to contribute to this project, you can follow these steps:
 1. Create a fork of this repository.